 Mexico Country Report

 Companies that operate in Mexico are likely to face operational challenges when dealing with state and municipal governments.
-These range from barriers for the obtainment of permits, including environmental and land-related, to corruption.
+These range from barriers for the obtainment of environmental and land-related permits to corruption.
 Firms also face non-payment risks when dealing with financially troubled states.
 Authorities estimate there are a total of 2,873 rules, procedures, and regulations that private companies need to follow to operate in Mexico, with local business groups openly calling for a regulatory burden reduction.

 Drug cartels are likely to target public and security force installations, local politicians, or members of the security forces with firearms in violent hotspots such as Guerrero, Michoacán and Tamaulipas state.
 The intensity of conflict between security forces and the cartels, as well as turf wars between different organised crime groups, varies by region and often shifts geographically.
-The strengthening of the New Generation Cartel in Jalisco increases the risk of drug-related violence rising there and in Colima, Guanajuato, and Veracruz states.
+The strengthening of the New Generation Cartel in Jalisco increases the risk of drug-related violence rising there, as well as in Colima, Guanajuato, and Veracruz states.
 Extortion risks are also rising as cartels seek to diversify their revenue streams.

-Protest risks are rising for private companies and supply chains.
+Protests are increasingly likely to affect private companies and supply chains.
 The profile of groups driving demonstrations varies by location, but includes trade unions, local communities, teachers, and public-sector workers.
 They generally demonstrate by blocking highways, disrupting cargo, and blockading commercial sites and airports.
-Looting risks, particularly targeting department stores, are rising nationwide, particularly after natural disasters or major anti-government protests.
+Looting incidences, particularly targeting department stores, are rising nationwide, particularly following natural disasters or major anti-government protests.
 Mining and onshore hydrocarbon projects face community unrest and social investment demands, as well as surface rights negotiations with rural landowners.
-Local communities can potentially disrupt projects when environmental disputes arise.
+Local communities at times disrupt projects when environmental disputes arise.

 Vaccinations required to enter the country